bbc/tams/docs/adr/0047-role-naming-convention.md

 * Bad, because it requires work to fully specify all the possible purposes an item in a collection can fulfil.
 * Bad, because it then constrains TAMS and requires a change as new purposes are identified.

+## Pros and Cons of the Options - for representing editorial purpose

-### Option 2a: Represent editorial purpose using DVB component descriptors
+### Option P1: Represent editorial purpose using DVB component descriptors

 DVB uses the `stream_content`, `stream_content_ext` and `component_type` fields in the `component_descriptor` to describe the type of a Service.
 These are described in [ETSI EN 300 468 pp 60-70](https://www.etsi.org/deliver/etsi_en/300400_300499/300468/01.19.01_60/en_300468v011901p.pdf).